 I asked him what he meant again, because he seemed serious.

 He said that of course I love you.
 That goes without saying, but I believe that “love” is a bit overrated and that everybody loves everybody and everything nowadays.
 Actors and musicians tell their fans that they love them.
 People end conversations with “love ya.”
+He reiterated his love for me, reminding me he’s been drawing me since age 13 but that “like” is better, lol.

 We love neighbors, friends, pets, movies, cell phones and shoes…and that love has been watered down by its overuse.
 Heck- even McDonald’s motto is “I’m lovin’ it.”